wojtekBozek/LyriCover/README.md

 More interesting augmentation type was selected in later stage of experimentations, when Impulse response was added to pipeline.
 We selected https://www.echothief.com/ database which is a set of hundreds locations and rooms collected in USA.
 From this we filtered that slowing down the processing of audio (with sample rate of 32000 Hz).
 From this filtered data we constructed our own dataset to apply impulse response augmentation.

 In the end we concluded that augmentation pipeline should follow the most natural way data could be augmented in real situation (eg. recording song by phone on concert), so changing pitch and time stretching are applied as first, as they can annotate different style or singer, then Impulse response to annotate place where recording could take place, noise is added as it could be applied by any recording device and in the end augmentations that are more connected to file corruption/modification, like MP3 codec or clipping distortions due to data corruption.

+Effects of augmentations can be downloaded and listened to from following link: https://drive.google.com/file/d/1oGQVgj9jmcRsp8YEOKKQJdaqh2gLg4mP/view?usp=drive_link.